futurearchitecture/ArchVault/Settings.md

 # Community Plugins

 ## Text Generator

 [nhaouari/obsidian-textgenerator-plugin: Text generator is a handy plugin for Obsidian that helps you generate text content using GPT-3 (OpenAI). (github.com)](https://github.com/nhaouari/obsidian-textgenerator-plugin)

+*Please note you will need to obtain your own OpenAI Key for this plugin to work*